-Sonja Jokiniemi's work has been supported by STUK - House for Dance, Image & Sound, Zodiak - Centre for New Dance, Dampfzentrale Bern, Kiasma Theatre, Workspace Brussels, Regional Dance Centre of Eastern Finland.
+Sonja Jokiniemi's work has been supported by STUK - House for Dance, Image & Sound, Zodiak - Centre for New Dance, Dampfzentrale Bern, Kiasma Theatre, Workspace Brussels, Moving in November festival, Veem House for Performance, and Regional Dance Centre of Eastern Finland.

-We have gotten tired of been manipulated.
+"We have gotten tired of been manipulated.
 Storytelling implied by The Society of the Spectacle is everywhere: from cellphone marketing to political strategies via healthcare products, TV series or war justifications.
 At a critical moment where artificial intelligences are more and more used in those efficient technics, cleverly, many artists have understood that their main values do not reside in their challenged narrative skills but in the urgency they have in building their own sensible, complexe yet unmanipulated version of those topics.

 Sonja Jokiniemi’s odd world is an utopia.
 Against growing normalisation and soft fascism, she proposes a very personal version of counterculture, where the inhibited, different, unvoiced side of each one of us would be seen as optimistic hope for revolution.
-Inspired by her collaborations with so called asocial, disabled or psychotic individuals - who she would prefer to describe as overgifted bearers of alternative creation technics - her playful performances set up intimate new explorations of semantics, vocabulary and thinking.
+Inspired by her collaborations with so called asocial, disabled or psychotic individuals - who she would prefer to describe as overgifted bearers of alternative creation technics - her playful performances set up intimate new explorations of semantics, vocabulary and thinking."

 - Patrick de Rham, Director, Les Urbaines

-Artist Sonja Jokiniemi: jokiniemisonja @ gmail.com
+Sonja Jokiniemi - jokiniemisonja @ gmail.com

-Producer Riikka Thitz: riikka.thitz @ gmail.com
+Riikka Thitz, Production riikka.thitz @ gmail.com